Daimajin: History

-Sculptures of Daimajin along with an illustration of Gamera at Kadokawa Daiei Studio office, in which the Daimajin Shrine (jp) is situated, and they along with characters from the (indirectly related) GeGeGe no Kitarō series serve as mascots of Chofu.
+Sculptures of Daimajin along with an illustration of Gamera at Kadokawa Daiei Studio office in Chofu, in which the Daimajin Shrine is situated; They also serve as mascots of the city.

-Daimajin was originally designed to be the first foe of Gamera, and the concept developed into both Daimajin and Barugon appearing in the 1966 film Gamera vs. Barugon.
-The filmmakers were also inspired by Jötunn from the Norse mythology, the Giant of the Snows from the 1912 film The Conquest of the Pole, and the golem from the 1936 Czechoslovakian film Le Golem, which was redistributed by Daiei Film in the post-war period.
-Expertise obtained during the production of the 1964 film Flight from Ashiya, in which Noriaki Yuasa and others had also participated in, also contributed in the launch of the franchise.

-Daimon the vampire, the recurring character which made its debut in Yokai Monsters: Spook Warfare, was heavily inspired by the former professional baseball player Chikara Hashimoto acts of Daimajin, and Hashimoto was also appointed for the role of Daimon.
-(Note: Hashimoto had also participated in various Daiei Film productions including Gamera vs. Viras and The Whale God.)

-After the original film trilogy in 1966, the series was revived in 2010 as a television drama titled Daimajin Kanon, broadcast on TV Tokyo.
+After the original film trilogy released in quick succession in 1966, the series was revived in 2010 as a television drama titled Daimajin Kanon, broadcast on TV Tokyo.
 The Daimajin character also made a cameo appearance in the 2021 film The Great Yokai War: Guardians.

+Using two studios in Tokyo and Kyoto, Daiei succeeded in simultaneously producing Gamera, Daimajin, and Yokai Monsters franchises, exceeding Toho in production rates.
+The double featuring of Gamera vs. Barugon and Daimajin in 1966 was highly successful beyond anticipations, increasing Daiei's entire annual box office revenue twofold.

+However, as Daiei Film was already on the verge of bankruptcy, budgetary and staff shortages prevented the company from establishing a stable film production system, and producing three Daimajin films within the same year (1966) presumably accelerated its financial difficulties and resulted in the cancellation of subsequent Daimajin projects.
+Director Noriaki Yuasa turned down Daiei's request to produce two to three Gamera films annually due to production constraints (including stressed staffs) and budgetary concerns.

-Since the bankruptcy of Daiei Film, all of its representative, post-Gamera tokusatsu franchises (Gamera and Daimajin and Yokai Monsters) have faced repeated inactivity in productions.
+Following the bankruptcy of Daiei Film in 1971, all of its representative, post-Gamera tokusatsu franchises (Gamera and Daimajin and Yokai Monsters) have faced repeated inactivity in productions.
 There existed several revival attempts of Daimajin and Yokai Monsters along with the Gamera franchise, the most popular of the three, by Daiei Film's successors (Tokuma Shoten and Kadokawa Corporation).
 For example, (aside from previously cancelled Gamera projects after Gamera: Super Monster) the Heisei Gamera trilogy initially started as an attempt to revive Daimajin, and the company later launched another Daimajin project along with the Heisei Gamera trilogy.
-This was supposed to feature Steven Seagal, the father of Ayako Fujitani who played the human protagonist of the Gamera trilogy, and the plot written by Yasutaka Tsutsui and Katsuhiro Otomo was later published as a novelization.
-There had been additional revival attempts, such as one by Ishiro Honda in 1980s an alleged 1990s project by Orange Sky Golden Harvest with starring Kevin Costner, and Kadokawa, after acquiring the copyrights of Daiei properties from Tokuma Shoten, announced a Daimajin project along with Godzilla vs. Gamera crossover in 2002, which followed Yasuyoshi Tokuma (jp)'s attempts to produce a crossover between the two kaiju prior to his death in 2000, however Toho eventually turned down the proposals and Gamera the Brave was instead produced.
+This was supposed to feature Steven Seagal, the father of Ayako Fujitani who played the human protagonist of the Gamera trilogy, (Note: Gamera: Guardian of the Universe was used as a background footage in Seagal's Into the Sun (2005), including scenes having Ayako Fujitani.) and the plot written by Yasutaka Tsutsui and Katsuhiro Otomo was later published as a novelization.
+There had been additional revival attempts, such as one by Ishiro Honda in 1980s an alleged 1990s project by Orange Sky Golden Harvest with starring Kevin Costner, and Kadokawa, after acquiring the copyrights of Daiei properties from Tokuma Shoten, announced a Daimajin project along with Godzilla vs. Gamera crossover in 2002, which followed Yasuyoshi Tokuma's attempts to produce a crossover between the two kaiju prior to his death in 2000, however Toho eventually turned down the proposals and Gamera the Brave was instead produced.